Khaavren Romances: Continuity

 The events described in the Khaavren Romances take place several hundred years before the events of the Vlad Taltos novels.
 Dragaeran society is somewhat different in the Romances than that in which Vlad lives.
 The capital of the Empire is Dragaera City, which serves as the primary setting for the first two novels of the series.
 In addition, sorcery is much weaker and more rare.
 Most of the characters in the Khaavren Romances have no sorcerous ability or training, and use no magical weaponry apart from a limited supply of grenade-like "flashstones".
 By Vlad's time, Dragaeran society has been transformed by the abundance of sorcery and its accessibility to all citizens.

 There are many crossovers between the Khaavren Romances and the Vlad Taltos novels.
 Due to the long lives of many characters in Dragaera, some characters appear in both series.
 Paarfi wrote The Phoenix Guards during a time roughly contemporary to Vlad's life, while the rest of the series was written at least one hundred years later.
 Some of Paarfi's other work is referenced in the Vlad novels.
 There are some discrepancies between the two series, but many of them are intentional.
 Paarfi, like Vlad, is not a completely reliable narrator.
 Brust has stated that while Paarfi is very well informed, he does not know as much as he thinks he does, and sometimes simply makes things up.

+Critical reception

+Roz Kaveney, reviewing Brust's bibliography in the 1999 book The Encyclopedia of Fantasy, called the Khaavren series "the jauntiest and most likeable" of his novels.